Demoscene: Culture

 The demoscene is mainly a European phenomenon.
 It is a competition-oriented subculture, with groups and individual artists competing against each other in technical and artistic excellence.
 Those who achieve excellence are dubbed "elite", while those who do not follow the demoscene's implicit rules are called "lamers"; such rules emphasize creativity over "ripping" (or else using with permission) the works of others, having good contacts within the scene, and showing effort rather than asking for help.
 Both this competitiveness and the sense of cooperation among demosceners have led to comparisons with the earlier hacker culture in academic computing.
 The demoscene is a closed subculture, which seeks and receives little mainstream public interest.
 As of 2010, the size of the scene was estimated at some 10,000.

 In the early days, competition came in the form of setting records, like the number of "bobs" (blitter objects) on the screen per frame, or the number of DYCP (Different Y Character Position) scrollers on a C64.
 These days, there are organized competitions, or compos, held at demoparties, although there have been some online competitions.
 It has also been common for diskmags to have voting-based charts which provide ranking lists for the best coders, graphicians, musicians, demos and other things.

 In 2020, Finland added its demoscene to its national UNESCO list of intangible cultural heritage.
 It is the first digital subculture to be put on an intangible cultural heritage list.

-In 2021, Germany and Poland also added its demoscene to its national UNESCO list of intangible cultural heritage.
+In 2021, Germany and Poland also added its demoscene to its national UNESCO list of intangible cultural heritage, followed by Netherlands in 2023 with Sweden and France in 2025.

 Groups

-Demosceners typically organize in small groups, centered around a coder (programmer), a musician, a graphician (graphics designer) and a swapper (who spread own and others' creations by mail).
+Demosceners typically organize in small groups, centered around a coder (programmer), a musician, a graphician (graphics designer) and a swapper (who spreads their own and others' creations by mail).

 Groups always have names, and similarly the individual members pick a handle by which they will be addressed in the large community.
 While the practice of using handles rather than real names is a borrowing from the cracker/warez culture, where it serves to hide the identity of the cracker from law enforcement, in the demoscene (oriented toward legal activities) it mostly serves as a manner of self-expression.
 Group members tend to self-identify with the group, often extending their handle with their group's name, following the patterns "Handle of Group" or "Handle/Group".